trifectatechfoundation/trifectatech-website/content/projects/sudo-rs.md

 ]
 +++

 The sudo and su utilities mediate a critical privilege boundary on almost every open-source operating system that powers the Internet.
 Sudo-rs is a sudo alternative that doesn't suffer from memory safety vulnerabilities and is designed to minimize attack surface.

+Sudo-rs is part of our [Privilege Boundary initiative](/initiatives/privilege-boundary/).

 ### About